Manor Leas Junior Academy

 Impact

-By the end of KS2, students will have developed confidence and competence in using a range of artistic techniques and materials.
-They will understand the significance of art in different cultures and historical periods and appreciate its role in personal and collective expression.
-Pupils will achieve work that reflects their creativity, progression, and ability to critically evaluate art.
-The curriculum will instill a lifelong appreciation of the arts and equip students with the skills to pursue further artistic exploration in their education and beyond.
+By the end of Key Stage 2, pupils will have developed confidence and competence in using a range of artistic techniques, media and materials.
+They will understand the significance of art across different cultures and historical periods and recognise its importance as a form of personal and collective expression.

 Art Weeks